isomerpages/moe-frontierpri/_curriculum/Science.md

 Engaging in science-related competitions such as Singapore Primary Science Olympiad, Singapore Youth Science Fair, Abbott Young Scientist Programme, not only sharpens analytical skills but also sparks innovation and creativity.
 <img src="/images/science_2.jpg">

+In addition, our department has also curated resources such as science videos, games and simulations via our Science Digital Space, making science concepts accessible and enjoyable.
+Check out our Science Digital Space [here](https://for.edu.sg/fps-sci-digital-space).